stephanmg/travis-dependent-builds/README.md

 # travis-dependent-builds

-Try to trigger downstream Travis projects from upstream Travis projects hosted on github with a miminum of cluttering your current `travis.yml` configuration of the upstream project (see prerequisites please).
+Try to trigger downstream Travis projects from upstream Travis projects hosted on Github with a miminum of cluttering your current `travis.yml` configuration of the upstream project (see the prerequisites please).

+This will also work if your upstream project belongs to a different organization or user (inter-project/inter-organization build dependencies).
+One needs to generate a Travis access token to use the Travis API, adding the token to the upstream project, will enable to trigger downstream projects which are owned by the user of the Travis access token.

 Consider the following scenario (cf. figure below), i.e. the *DOWNSTREAM* projects depend on the *UPSTREAM* project and need to be build if the